SummaryRead the full fact sheet

 In rare cases it can cause a toxic shock syndrome similar to that caused by the bacteria Staphylococcus aureus, also known as ‘golden staph’.
 GAS is one of the possible causes of the very rare illness necrotising fasciitis (flesh-eating bacteria).

-Symptoms of streptococcal infection – group A
+Symptoms of group A streptococcal infection

 Streptococcal sore throat (pharyngitis)